benjaminlynch010/weekend-query-salary-calculator/plan.md

   - remove corresponding row (including itself)

 footer
+conditional
-if conditional > $20000
+if > $20000
-use 2 classes
+  red background
+else not red

+append 2 separate classes?
+one for > $20000, one for < $20000?